godalming123/server-docker-files/readme.md

 DB_DATABASE_NAME=immich
 ```

+### 4. Upload your media to jellyfin
+Create a `jellyfin/media` folder, and copy your media files there.
+If possible, try to convert media files to [a codec that is supported on all of the devices that you use](https://jellyfin.org/docs/general/clients/codec-support/) before you upload them.
+This means that the server does not have to convert the files to a codec that the client supports as the client is consuming them, which saves CPU, and can fix frame dropping issues.
+VLC media player can be used to do these conversions, although each file has to be manually converted.

-### 4. Startup the containers
+### 5. Startup the containers
 ```sh
 docker compose -dp immich
 docker compose -dp jellyfin
 docker compose -dp nextcloud
 ```

-### 5. Setup the containers
+### 6. Setup the containers
 #### Immich
 Go to `http://THE.SERVERS.IP.ADDRESS:2283/`, and setup your account.
 Immich has some AI features enabled out of the box that only ever run on the server, where the data is *never* sent to a third party.
 Howerver, this cuases the server to use 100% CPU until it has processed all of the photos that you upload when you import your photos and videos.
 These AI features can be disabled by pressing Administration -> Jobs -> Stop job.
 #### Nextcloud
 Go to `https://THE.SERVERS.IP.ADDRESS:1234/`, click through the self-signed certificate warning, and setup your account.
 Use the SQLite database (I cannot get a different DB to work).
 #### Jellyfin
 Go to `http://THE.SERVERS.IP.ADDRESS:8096/web/index.html#!/wizardstart.html` and setup your account.
-When importing media, if possible, try to convert media files to a codec that is supported on all of the devices that you use before you upload them.
-This means that the server does not have to convert the files to a codec that the client supports as the client is consuming them, which saves CPU and can fix frame dropping issues.
-VLC media player can be used to do these conversions, although each file has to be manually converted.

-### 6. Setup automatic updates for your OS
+### 7. Setup automatic updates for your OS
 Here is the command for debian:
 ```sh
 sudo apt install unattended-upgrades